nutsfinance/tapio-eth/docs/StableAsset.md

-*This is the account which receives yield generated by the StableSwap contract.*
+*This is the account which receives yield generated by the StableAsset contract.*

 #### Returns